 Most important to us is that Christian values underpin all of our learning, and enable our children to become caring, respectful and thoughtful members of our community.
 We actively encourage the children to uphold our values at all times and we have school values on display, both in classrooms and in the hall.
 Parents and visitors to our school recognise that our strong values help to nurture the wellbeing, safety and confidence of our children.

-Our Collective Worship is planned around our core Christian Value, an outline of which can be found on our website.
+Our Collective Worship is planned around our core Christian Vision, an outline of which can be found on our website.
 Worship plays an important part in our school day.
 We aim for worship to be integral to our work within school, rather than stand-alone sessions.

 RE is taught in discrete sessions, and our children have access to a broad and balanced RE curriculum.
 Children are given the opportunity to explore inter-faith values and appreciate cultural diversity.
 We enhance our RE curriculum with extra units of work based on ‘Understanding Christianity’, and we have regular “World Faith” celebration days that highlight the importance of understanding all faiths, recognising our common values and appreciating the diversity of humanity.
 In 2015,and again in 2018 we received the Silver RE Quality Mark award recognising the high quality of the RE curriculum and teaching in school.
 The assessor speaks extensively to the children about their experiences and was very impressed with how mature and sophisticated our pupils understanding of the importance of religion was.
 The assessor stated;